CalebGriffin089/Assignment/README.md

 ## Parameters:
 -	username (string): The username of the user who will be assigned the "superAdmin" role.
 ## Return Values:
-1. Error reading users.txt:
-    - {  "error": "Internal server error (users)" }
-2. Error parsing users.txt:
+-	Missing username:
-    - {  "error": "Corrupted users data" }
+    -	{ "success": false, "message": "User not found" }
-3. User not found:
+-	Success (User updated as super admin and added to all groups and channels):
-    - {  "success": false, "message": "User not found in users file" }
+    -	{ "success": true, "message": "User "username" is now a superAdmin, added to all groups and channels, and updated their groups array" }
-4. Error writing to users.txt:
+-	Internal server error:
-    - {  "error": "Failed to update users" }
+    -	{ "error": "Internal server error" }
-5. On Success:
-    - {  success: true }
 ## How it works
-1. Read the users file
-    - Read and parse the users file
-2. Find the user
-    - Find the user in the users file and edit their roles array to include ‘superAdmin’
-3. Update the users file
-    - Write the new users file
+The endpoint checks if the provided username exists.
+If the user is not already a super admin, they are added to the roles array with the "superAdmin" role.
+The user is then added to all groups and channels by updating their members array.
+Additionally, the user's groups array is updated with all the group IDs the user is now a part of.
+If successful, a success message is returned.

 # Promote user: